bigskysoftware/htmx/www/essays/a-response-to-rich-harris.md

 ## Javascript: The Resistance

-Now we get to the most emotionally charged claim made in the talk: that "the ship has sailed" on javascript, and we should accept that it will be the dominant programming language in web development going forward.
+Now we get to the most emotionally charged claim made in the talk: that "the ship has sailed" on javascript, and that we should accept that it will be the dominant programming language in web development going forward.

 We are not so sure about that.

+Mr. Harris asserts that edge computing will be the final blow to drive complete javascript adoption.

+We are not so sure about that.

-Mr. Harris mentions edge computing as a driver for javascript adoption, but we do not expect edge computing to figure in the majority of web applications for the forseeable future, or, frankly ever.
-CPU is cheap and microservices are a mess.
+We do not expect edge computing to figure in the majority of web applications for the foreseeable future.
+Or, frankly, ever.
+CPU is cheap, network speeds are increasing and microservices are a mess.
 Don't @ us.

 And, contra what Mr. Harris says, today the [trend is not obviously in javascripts favor](https://insights.stackoverflow.com/trends?tags=java%2Cc%2Cc%2B%2B%2Cpython%2Cc%23%2Cvb.net%2Cjavascript%2Cassembly%2Cphp%2Cperl%2Cruby%2Cvb%2Cswift%2Cr%2Cobjective-c).
 Five years ago, we (as, yes, members of the javascript resistance) were despairing of any hope of stopping the Javascript juggernaut.